goat-sdk/goat/python/examples/by-framework/crewai/README.md

 <img src="https://github.com/user-attachments/assets/5fc7f121-259c-492c-8bca-f15fe7eb830c" alt="GOAT" width="100px" height="auto" style="object-fit: contain;">
 </div>

-# AG2
+# CrewAI
 ## 🚀 Quickstart

-This example demonstrates how to use GOAT to allow an [AG2](https://github.com/ag2ai/ag2) agent to **send and receive ETH and ERC-20 tokens** on EVM networks.
-This example can be implemented with any other EVM network by changing the chain and RPC URL.
+This example demonstrates how to use GOAT to allow a [CrewAI](https://github.com/crewAIInc/crewAI) agent to **query Solana SPL token balances** using GOAT tools.
+This example uses the Solana network and the `spl-token` plugin.

-You can use this example with any other agent framework, chain, and wallet of your choice.
+You can adapt this example for other agent frameworks, chains, wallets, and GOAT plugins.

 ## Setup
 1. Clone the repository: